 Have Wood Burning Spa Will Travel

-The Dutchtub is a personal hot-springs-to-go.
+It’s like a personal hot-springs-to-go.
 If you have a tub-sized patch of flat ground, wood and 200 gallons (750 liters) worth of water or snow you can have your own spa virtually anywhere.

 Fill your tub with water via a suction hose, bucket brigade or whatever other means you can.
 (Alternatively, you can leave the Dutchtub outside and let snow or rain do the job for you).

 Next, attach the included convection unit to the side of the Dutchtub and build a three-to-four log fire within its coil.
 Then cover your tub and wait for the water within to get toasty warm.
 The length of your wait will depend on the type of wood used and the starting temperatures.
-If the water and air temperature are each a few degrees above freezing, for instance, plan on about two hours for the tub water to heat to 100 F (38 C).
+If the water and air temperature are each a few degrees above freezing, for instance, plan on about two hours for the tub water to heat to 100°F (38°C).

-Finally, treat the water with soap, hydrogen peroxide, swimming pool shock or—preferably and most pleasantly—natural salts.
+Finally, treat the water with soap, hydrogen peroxide, swimming pool shock or — preferably and most pleasantly — natural salts.
 Hop in and enjoy!
 (And try not to think about how it looks like you are sitting in an oversized cappuccino mug).

-What is somewhat of an issue is the tub’s portability.
-Everything needed to set up the tub, including the convention coil and the lid, weighs 165 pounds (75 kg)—light enough for two adults to pick it up but too heavy for them to move it very far.
-Fortunately, the tub does have an optional wheeled hand trailer (see pic, below) and is small enough to be tied to the top of a large car (and to make said car look ridiculous).
+Both Dutchtub models are made from the same stainless steel used to construct giant wind turbines.
+Durability isn’t an issue.
+Portability might be.
+Everything needed to set up the tub, including the convention coil and the lid, weighs 165 pounds (75 kg) — light enough for two adults to pick it up but too heavy for them to move it very far.
+Fortunately, the tub does have an optional wheeled hand trailer and is small enough to be tied to the top of a large car (and to make said car look ridiculous).

 LEARN MORE & BUY | FOLLOW US ON TWITTER |